xMartin/php-introduction/00_intro.md

 Then we'll make a "Hello world" web application using a minimalistic framework called "Silex".
 This will serve as an introduction on how to install and use third party dependencies.

-In the following chapter, we will explore the features of PHP in more detail.
+In the following chapters, we will explore the features of PHP in more detail.
 The chapters are intended to be read in the correct order since they built on previous chapters.

-Every few chapters there will be a practical example to put the previously covered topics to use.